-A minimum ten (10) foot separation between structures shall be maintained.
+For single family detached homes for duplexes, and triplexes and townhomes, a minimum ten (10) foot separation between structures shall be maintained.
+For townhome structures, a minimum 5' separation between structures shall be maintained.
 Eave encroachments up to 18 inches in all yards shall be allowed.
-Decks and patioss thirty-six (36) inches or less as measured from grade may be located in a required side or rear yard.
+Decks and patios thirty-six (36) inches or less as measured from grade may be located in a required side or rear yard.